-The proposed method has two functions: user identification and user authentication.
-User identification is based on the assumption that a single helmet is shared by several people.
-The pressure sensor data of a person who may wear a helmet is registered in advance, and the person who wears the helmet is identified as one of the registered persons.
-Personal identification does not assume that a non-registered person will wear the device.
-If a non-registered person wears the device, the identification result will be the one with the closest data among the registered users.
-The user authentication
+The proposed method has two functions: user identification and authentication.
+User identification is based on the assumption that a single helmet is shared by multiple individuals.
+The pressure sensor data of an individual who may wear a helmet are registered in advance, and an individual wearing a helmet is identified as one of the registered persons.
+Personal identification does not take into account that a non-registered individual may wear the helmet; if a non-registered individual wears the helmet, the identification result will be a registered user who has the most similar data to the wearer.
+User authentication

-determines whether the person wearing the helmet is actually the person with the ID or not when the ID of a user wearing a helmet is given to the system.
-We assume an environment in which each individual has own helmet (the same as for smartphone authentication) and an environment in which the user ID is entered when using a shared helmet (the same as for ATM authentication).
-Even if an outsider wears a helmet and enters the stolen ID, they can be identified as an outsider (authentication denied) because their head shape is different from the person of the ID.
+determines whether the individual wearing the helmet is in fact the individual with the ID when the ID is provided to the system.
+We assume an environment in which all individuals have their own helmets (as in smartphone authentication).
+In addition, we assume an environment in which the user ID is entered when using a shared helmet (as in automated teller machine [ATM] authentication).
+Even if an intruder wears a helmet and enters a stolen ID, he or she can be identified as an intruder (authentication denied) because the head shape differs from that of the individual with the ID.

-In the following sections, Section 2 introduces the related works, Section 3 explains the proposed method, Section 4 evaluates the proposed method, and Section 5 concludes this paper.
+The remainder of this paper is organized as follows.
+Section 2 introduces related work, Section 3 describes the proposed method, Section 4 evaluates the proposed method, and Section 5 concludes the paper.

 2 RELATED WORK